 Assistive devices are available that can be used in home adaptations or that can be used by persons with dementia (or their caregivers) to make some daily tasks easier.
 One site that discusses such devices is the Govt. of India’s Old Age Solutions portal; see their section: Assistive devices.
 This section includes various types of devices, such as devices suitable for mobility, self-care, dressing, drug management, safety, housework, and many other topics.

 Some organizations are now producing assistive devices in India.
 Some searching/ asking around may provide leads, or stalls may be set up in various fairs/ events designed for the elderly, etc., or coverage may be seen in various newspapers.
-Here is one example of an organization in Bangalore set up by two ladies: Devised Care India (see newsreport here and an article on the Silver Talkies portal here: Devising Ways to Help the Elderly)
+Here is one example of an organization in Bangalore set up by two ladies: Devised Care India (see newsreport on Devised Care in Hindu and an article on the Silver Talkies portal: Devising Ways to Help the Elderly)

 Note that even if a product is not available in India, looking at the product description may give you some ideas on how to achieve the same function or how to get similar products made.
 Of course, whether you buy a product or whether you get it made yourself, be very careful of its safety and sturdiness, and its suitability for the person who will be using it.